 Flashing is the pieces of metal strips that are applied at any point where your flat roof meets another surface and is important because it prevents water from entering your commercial property.
 Like other materials, asphalt tends to expand and contract with changing weather and temperatures.
 Over time, this expansion and contraction can pull the flashing away from the edges and corners of your flat roof, leading to leaks, moisture, and more.

 Flashing can also come loose as a result of poor design.
-If the roofing contractor did not allow for some movement during the process of installation, the flashing and waterproof membrane can easily break or become damaged.
+If the roofing contractor did not allow for some movement during the process of installation, the membrane can easily break or become damaged.
 While it may be tempting to locate the source of the leak and repair the flashing yourself, you don’t know the full extent of the issue at a first glance and can easily cause damage to your home and injury to yourself.
 Exercise precaution and contact a roofing contractor in Tampa to repair the flashing on your flat roof.